Need-an-AwP/process-audio-capture-stdio/README.md

 ## Introduction
 This application captures the audio output of a specified Windows process in real-time using a C++ subprocess and provides a user interface built with Electron and React for live spectrum visualization.
 Communication between processes is handled via `stdio` to ensure efficient data transfer and low performance overhead.

-This project aims to be a modern alternative to:
+This project aims to be a alternative to:
 - [Capture-Audio-from-Process---javascript-addon](https://github.com/Need-an-AwP/Capture-Audio-from-Process---javascript-addon)
 - [win-process-audio-capture](https://github.com/Need-an-AwP/win-process-audio-capture)